 To reiterate again, don’t forget to plan for facilitation of your Customer Advisory Board meeting!

 Make sure to include facilitation planning and design as part of your overall process for managing your advisory board meetings.
-Review each session of your face-to-face meeting or virtual call and think through the facilitation process and outcomes, as well as assigning the right facilitor.
-For further Customer Advisory Board Facilitator Training, join us at our next Facilitator Training.
+Review each session of your face-to-face meeting or virtual call and think through the facilitation process and outcomes, as well as assigning the right facilitator.
+For more customer advisory board facilitation training, watch our webinar on demand, Customer Advisory Board Facilitation Strategies & Techniques.